The 4 pillars of ethical trial practice

 Not only is it important for the researcher to maintain scientific objectivity, but it is also crucial that their study is patient-centric.
 Literally meaning ‘patient at the centre’, patient centricity has become a bit of a buzzword among research institutions over the last couple of years.
 The term is thought to have originated from the UK NHS’ ‘no decision about me, without me’ initiative, and fundamentally promotes the role of the patient in the clinical trial process; ultimately keeping the study as objective as possible.

 The key to patient-centricity is knowing how much work you can take on at one time, while not hindering your patient-care protocol.
-As we’ve previously stated in our checklist for starting a trial (check it out here), it’s totally natural for researchers to feel like they want to do all the work themselves.
+As we’ve previously stated in our checklist for starting a trial, it’s totally natural for researchers to feel like they want to do all the work themselves.
 While this is a fantastic idea, this is a highly impractical plan.
 It’s absolutely essential that researchers form connections with like-minded individuals in order to break down the work and lighten the burden of their workload.
 This is why patient recruitment companies are an essential.
 PRCs allow researchers access to databases full of loyal candidates, saving them the essential time to focus on further patient-care.
 Most PRCs will also run other services targeted at potential patients, and by doing so they will have built up years worth of respect within their customer community - resulting in a big win for objective research.

 Consider what your research will improve in the world and strive to make a positive change.